بسم الله الرحمن الرحيم

 5. Avoid constantly asking the pregnant woman if she is hungry.
 Contrary to popular belief many women don’t feel hungry at certain times in their pregnancy and sometimes the constant asking of eating leads a woman to overeat.
 If she is hungry she will let you know.

-Becoming a mother is a beautiful naimah of Allah (swt) and the road to becoming one can be a test for many.
-Women are forever changed for the better after giving birth and for a pious woman her faith, reliance and humilty in front of Allah (swt) increases as a result.
+Becoming a mother is a beautiful blessing of Allah (swt) and the road to becoming one can be a test for many.
+Women are forever changed for the better after giving birth and for a pious woman her faith, reliance and humility in front of Allah (swt) increases as a result.
 She sees the creation of another human take place in front of her and she realizes that she has no control over any of it, only Allah (swt) Creates and brings into the world whatever He wills.
 During this time if we can give her the care and sensitivity she needs, we will succeed in fullfilling the Hadith of the Prophet صلى الله عليه و سلم in which he صلى الله عليه و سلم said “The best of actions is to bring happiness to the heart of the believer.”
 (At-Tabarani)